mmcsherry09-code/eigenvalues-random-hermitian-matrices/README.md

 # Exploring Eigenvalues of Random Hermitian Matrices
-This project explores the Eigenvalues of randomly generated Hermitian Matrices using Python.
+In this project I will be exploring the eigenvalues of randomly generated Hermitian Matrices using Python.
 ## Objectives
-- Generate random Hermitian Matrices
+- Generate random Hermitian matrices
 - Calculate their eigenvalues
 - Investigate relationships, properties and distribution of the eigenvalues
 - Produce graphs to visualise the results using Matplotlib